eclipse-openj9/openj9-docs/docs/vgclog.md

-# Verbose Garbage Collection Logs
+# Verbose garbage collection Logs

-[Garbage collection](gc.md)(GC) reclaims used memory in the heap for reuse.
-During cleanup of the heap, the verbose garbage collection logs, when enabled, capture information about the different garbage collection operations that are involved in the garbage collection cycles.
+Garbage collection[GC](gc.md) (GC) reclaims used memory in the heap for reuse.
+During cleanup of the heap, the verbose GC logs, when enabled, capture information about the different GC operations that are involved in the GC cycles.
 GC operations aim to reorganize or reclaim memory.

-Verbose GC logs contain information on garbage collection operations to assist with the following actions:
+Verbose GC logs contain information on GC operations to assist with the following actions:

 - To tune GC and improve application performance.
 - Troubleshooting GC operations and policies.
 For example, analyzing long pauses, or determining how free memory is divided in the heap before and after a GC cycle.

-Verbose GC logs, when enabled, begin capturing information as soon as garbage collection is initialized.
+Verbose GC logs, when enabled, begin capturing information as soon as GC is initialized.

-To help you visualize and analyze the garbage collection, you can feed verbose GC log files into various diagnostic tools and interfaces.
-Examples include tools such as the [Garbage Collection and memory visualizer extension for Eclipse](https://marketplace.eclipse.org/content/ibm-monitoring-and-diagnostic-tools-garbage-collection-and-memory-visualizer-gcmv), and online services such as [GCEasy](https://gceasy.io).
+To help you visualize and analyze the GC, you can feed verbose GC log files into various diagnostic tools and interfaces.
+Examples include tools such as the [Garbage Collection and Memory Visualizer extension for Eclipse](https://marketplace.eclipse.org/content/ibm-monitoring-and-diagnostic-tools-garbage-collection-and-memory-visualizer-gcmv), and online services such as [GCEasy](https://gceasy.io).

-**Note:** You can run one or more GC traces by using the (['-XTgc' option](xtgc.md)) to get more detailed information to help diagnose GC problems or perform finer tuning.
+**Note:** You can run one or more GC traces by using the (['-Xtgc' option](xtgc.md)) to get more detailed information to help diagnose GC problems or perform finer tuning.

-## How to generate a verbose garbage collection log
+## How to generate a verbose GC log

 You can enable verbose GC logs by specifying the `-verbose:gc` standard option when you start your application.
 For more information, see [standard command-line options](cmdline_general.md).

 The output of `-verbose:gc` is printed to STDERR by default.
 To print the log output to a file, append the `-Xverbosegclog` option.
 You can print the verbose GC log file to a succession of files, where each file logs a specified number of GC cycles, by using extra parameters of `-Xverbosegclog` option.
 For more information, see the command-line option [`-Xverbosegclog`](xverbosegclog.md).

-## Verbose GC log contents
+## Verbose GC log contents and structure
-The Verbose garbage collection logs are printed in XML format and consist of the following sections:
+The Verbose GC logs are printed in XML format and consist of the following sections:

 - a summary of your GC configuration, which is captured in the `<initialized>` XML element.